YBaumann/Neuro_Imaging/README.md

 # Neuro_Imaging
-This procedure checks whether an artery is completely enclosed on on of the slices of an Image.
+This procedure checks whether an artery is completely enclosed on one of the slices of an Image.